Agenda

 Panelists:

-Holly Kennedy, Project Advisor – Americas, The Alliance to End Plastic Waste
+Holly Kennedy, Project Advisor- Americas, The Alliance to End Plastic Waste

 Networking Break

-Bold Reuse to be Used at Reception
+Bold Reuse to be used for all the drinks!

 Registration Opens